What Percent Of Marriages End In Divorce? Chart (2025)

 Effects of Divorce on Married Couples

 Divorce is often viewed as a bad thing.
 However, when a marriage has irretrievably broken down, divorce can present a solution for the spouses to dissolve their marriage and move forward with their lives.
+To streamline the process, preparing a divorce checklist in advance can be beneficial.
+This checklist may include gathering financial records, tax returns, and documentation of shared assets and debts, ensuring the division process is as efficient as possible.

-A divorce can disrupt a couple’s children.
+Divorce can disrupt a couple’s children.
 Child custody and support battles are often contentious.
 However, in many cases, the couple can reach an amicable custody arrangement to benefit their children.

 Disputes can also arise while dividing a couple’s property.
 A prenuptial agreement can help them divide their property quickly.